 Florida Unemployment Guide

 Florida’s unemployment insurance program is called Reemployment Assistance.
-If you lost your job or had your hours cut through no fault of your own, you can apply online at CONNECT to receive monetary assistance and get help finding work.
+If you lost your job, were put on furlough or had your hours cut or reduced to zero through no fault of your own, you can apply online to receive monetary assistance and get help finding work.

 Florida Reemployment Assistance